 \subsection{Zero-Shot Point-Prompted Segmentation}

-\paragraph{Task and metric} The task is to segment objects based on 3D point prompts.
+\paragraph{Task and metric} The task is to segment instances based on 3D point prompts.
 For automatic evaluation, point prompts need to be selected.
 We adopt the same method to simulate user clicks described in \cite{kontogianni2023interactive}.
 In brief, the first point prompt is selected as the ``center'' of the ground truth mask, which is the point farthest from the boundary.
-Each subsequent point is chosen from two candidates: one from the false-positive set at the farthest minimum distance to the complementary set, and the other from the false-negative set selected in a similar way.
-Then, the candidate farther from the boundary is selected, see Appendix.~\ref{sec:sample-prompt}.
-This evaluation protocol is commonly used in prior 2D~\cite{kirillov2023segment,zhang2024efficientvit} and 3D~\cite{kontogianni2023interactive,yue2023agile3d} works on interactive single-object segmentation.
-Following \cite{kontogianni2023interactive,yue2023agile3d}, we use the metric \textbf{IoU@k}, which is the Intersection over Union (IoU) between ground truth masks and prediction given $k$ point prompts.
+Each subsequent point is chosen from two candidates: one from the false-positive set at the farthest minimum distance to the complementary set, and the other from the false-negative set selected similarly.
+Then, the candidate farther from the boundary is selected.
+See App.~\ref{sec:sample-prompt} for details.
+This evaluation protocol is commonly used in prior 2D~\citep{kirillov2023segment,zhang2024efficientvit} and 3D~\citep{kontogianni2023interactive,yue2023agile3d} works on interactive single-object segmentation.
+Following those prior works, we use the metric \textbf{IoU@k}, which is the Intersection over Union (IoU) between ground truth masks and prediction given $k$ point prompts.
 The metric is averaged across instances.

 \paragraph{Datasets} We evaluate on a heterogeneous collection of datasets, covering both indoor and outdoor data, along with part- and object-level labels.
-For part-level evaluation, we use the synthetic dataset PartNet-Mobility~\cite{xiang2020sapien} and the real-world dataset ScanObjectNN~\cite{uy2019revisiting}.
+For part-level evaluation, we use the synthetic dataset PartNet-Mobility~\citep{xiang2020sapien} and the real-world dataset ScanObjectNN~\citep{uy2019revisiting}.
 As mentioned in Sec.~\ref{sec:training-datasets}, we hold out 3 categories of PartNet-Mobility for evaluation.
 In the same way as the training dataset, we render 12 views for each shape, fuse a point cloud from multi-view depth images, and sample 10,000 points for evaluation.
-ScanObjectNN contains 2902 objects of 15 categories collected from SceneNN~\cite{hua2016scenenn} and ScanNet~\cite{dai2017scannet}.
-For scene-level evaluation, we use S3DIS~\cite{armeni20163d} and KITTI-360~\cite{Liao2022PAMI}.
-Specifically, we use the processed data from AGILE3D~\cite{yue2023agile3d}, which contains scans cropped around each instance.
+ScanObjectNN contains 2902 objects of 15 categories collected from SceneNN~\citep{hua2016scenenn} and ScanNet~\citep{dai2017scannet}.
+For scene-level evaluation, we use S3DIS~\citep{armeni20163d} and KITTI-360~\citep{Liao2022PAMI}.
+Specifically, we use the processed data from AGILE3D~\citep{yue2023agile3d}, which contains scans cropped around each instance.
 Table~\ref{tab:test-dataset-stat} summarizes the datasets used for evaluation.